mansueto-institute/C4/db/README.md

 This directory contains the scripts used to build the postgres database.
 There are basically three steps to this, outlined below: importing geographies, simplifying them, and appending limited demographic data.

+The `../run.py` script for c4 downloads data from the database if it is not already cached

 ## Import

 I have used this database for many projects, and so there are scripts for importing many different Census geographies, here.